dgisolfi/LegacyDgisolfiSite/README.md

 # dgisolfi-site
-a personal page that is hosted on a LAMP stack and provides a environment to host any future web apps
+A personal page that is hosted in a docker image with a PHP and Ubuntu environment
 ### Author

 Daniel Gisolfi - All current work - dgisolfi